 - law and duty of care.

-All Passenger Assistants must be checked by the Criminal Records Bureau, before being offered a contract of employment.
+All passenger assistants must be checked by the disclosure and barring service before being offered a contract of employment.

 Drivers working on behalf of Wiltshire council transport children and adults to their services.
-Drivers are required to undertake an assessment as well as meeting veichle guidelines.
-All expenses are reinburced at a monthly rate.
+Drivers are required to undertake an assessment as well as meeting vehicle guidelines.
+All expenses are reimbursed at a monthly rate.

-All drivers must be checked by the Criminal Records Bureau before being eligible to drive.
+All drivers must be checked by the disclosure and barring service before being eligible to drive.

-To view permanent Voluntary Driver adverts, see our Jobs website or please contact us.
+To view permanent voluntary driver job adverts, see our jobs website or contact us.